aeternity/protocol/contracts/sophia.md

 [back](./contracts.md)
-## The Ring Language
+## The Sophia Language
 An AEternity BlockChain Language
-The Ring is a dialect of ReasonML ( https://reasonml.github.io/ ).
+The Sophia is a dialect of ReasonML ( https://reasonml.github.io/ ).

-Ring is customized for smart contracts, which can be published to a blockchain (the AEternity BlockChain).
+Sophia is customized for smart contracts, which can be published to a blockchain (the AEternity BlockChain).
 Thus some unnecessary features of Reason (and OCaml - since Reason is closely related to OCaml) have been removed, and some blockchain specific